ABOUT

 ALTER- encourages this cooperation by supporting three types of activities developed in parallel during the summer:

-In 2022, ALTER- brings together five artists and researchers from Bolivia (Group Sonandes), Swiss guest-artists, researchers from CIRM-University of Lausanne, HES-SO Valais, and communities from Anniviers.
+For its very first edition, from June to August 2022, ALTER- facilitated exchange and collaboration between a collective of five artists and researchers from Bolivia (Group Sonandes), inhabitants and communities from Val d’Anniviers, researchers from CIRM-University of Lausanne, HES-SO Valais, and Swiss guest artists.